adriangb/scikeras/docs/source/wrappers.rst

 optimizer
 ^^^^^^^^^

-Like :py:class:`~tensorflow.keras.Model`, this can be a string or a class from :py:mod:`~tensorflow.keras.optimizers`.
-Unlike :py:class:`~tensorflow.keras.Model`, if you pass a class it is preferable that you pass an un-instantiated class and pass it's arguments using :ref:`param-routing`.
+Like :py:class:`~tensorflow.keras.Model`, this can be a string, optimizer instance or optimizer class.
+If you pass a class, you will be able to specify it's arguments via parameter routing (see :ref:`param-routing`).

 batch_size
 ^^^^^^^^^^